 2016 – 2021

-Around the same time, the Lynx brand’s current logo – the “twin” of AXE, appeared.
-Its name is written in a similar style: printed characters look original due to the rounded corners.
+Around the same time, the Lynx brand’s current logo, the “twin” of AXE, appeared.
+Its name is written in a similar style: the printed characters look original because of their rounded corners.

 2021 – today

-The designers used the previous logo and proposed a new version based on it – black.
-To do this, they took the color of the edging and made it a full fill of the letters so that there was no white void inside.
+The designers used the previous logo and proposed a new version in black.
+To do this, they used the edging color to fill the letters, leaving no white voids inside.
 The shape and style of the glyphs remained the same.

 Font and Colors

-Since the inception of the AXE logo, it has gone through several major redesigns.
-The first one touched an additional line – a shadow, which gradually turned into a stroke.
-The second touched on the letters’ shape: after many years of existence in the form of streamlined symbols, they became sharper and more geometric.
-Therefore, the modern version contains all the changes noted: the edging strip along the perimeter of the signs and strict angularity combined with smooth transitions.
+Since its inception, the AXE logo has undergone several major redesigns.
+The first one touched an additional line, a shadow, which gradually turned into a stroke.
+The second touched on the letters’ shape: after many years as streamlined symbols, they became sharper and more geometric.
+Therefore, the modern version incorporates all the noted changes: the edging strip along the perimeter of the signs and strict angularity combined with smooth transitions.
 The developers have removed explicit rounding.

-There is no standard typeface in the emblem – it is individual, designed specifically for this trademark.
-There are also some similarities with fonts from the Sans Serif category, particularly the grotesque and lack of serifs.
-Each letter is outlined around the perimeter with a thin line, so it looks hollow.
+There is no standard typeface in the emblem; it is individual, designed specifically for this trademark.
+There are also some similarities to fonts in the Sans Serif category, particularly the grotesque style and the lack of serifs.
+Each letter is outlined with a thin line around the perimeter, so it looks hollow.

-The color palette of the inscription is monochrome.
+The inscription’s color palette is monochrome.
 The common version contains white characters on a white background; the commercial version contains black characters on a black background.
 They look like the original and its negative print.
 Simultaneously, the edging of the letters is also mirror-opposite: light on a dark substrate and vice versa.